The Widower – a xenos abomination from Dark Heresy

 A tray of measuring tools clatters to the ground.
 A boney finger readjusts a pair of half-moon spectacles on the bridge of a long crooked nose.
 Scrivener Malkin pores over the transcription scroll in his hands, a long ream of parchment that snakes around his small chamber and terminates at the vox-receiver.
 It has been furiously producing vox reports for over an hour now, its transcription arms squealing under the sudden workload.

-Continue reading “Death of a Nobleman: Tales of Onus”
+Continue reading “Death of a Nobleman: Tales of Onus short story”

 Finished product first!

-I was lucky enough to get on board Anvil Industry’s Daughters of the Burning Rose Kickstarter back in 2018 and thanks to a birthday present top-up found myself with a decent amount of credit to spend on toy soldiers.
+I acquired these medicae servitors because I was lucky enough to get on board Anvil Industry’s Daughters of the Burning Rose Kickstarter back in 2018.
+Thanks to a birthday present top-up found myself with a decent amount of credit to spend on toy soldiers.
 I didn’t need any squads at that time, so fancied picking up a load of the special characters to supplement the various games we play as NPCs.

 Finished product first!

-I recently got involved in a Dark Heresy 1ed game (and not one I was running for once!) which gave me a great excuse opportunity to buy another mini.
+I recently got involved in a Dark Heresy 1ed game (and not one I was running for once!) which gave me a great excuse opportunity to buy another mini for my Techpriest, Magos Greyfarn.

 I’m obsessed with the Adeptus Mechanicus, and always excited to explore more facets of them.
 As the Mechanicus are basically space wizards (simultaneously hoarding secret knowledge but desperately wanting to show off how smart they are by building giant towers filled with weird inventions), I wanted to make a quintessential wizarding archetype – the doddering old genius.